-We must be diligent in maintaining a workplace free from discrimination.
+All of us must be diligent in maintaining a workplace free from discrimination.
 This includes working to ensure that harassment, on any protected basis, does not occur at our agency.
 I encourage all employees to review the EEOC's Policy Statement on the Prohibition of Harassing Conduct in the Workplace, and the updated Order 560.005 on the Prevention and Elimination of Harassing Conduct in the Workplace.
-In addition, EEOC managers and supervisors have a critical role and responsibility to help prevent and eliminate harassment in the workplace.
-Likewise, I wish to remind all EEOC employees of their duty not to engage in harassing conduct and to report any such conduct if it occurs.
+In addition, I encourage all employees to review the EEOC's updated Non-Discrimination and Inclusion Policy Regarding Gender Identity and Sexual Orientation and Frequently-Asked Questions and Answers document.
+EEOC managers and supervisors have a critical role and responsibility to help prevent and eliminate harassment in the workplace.
+Likewise, I wish to remind all EEOC employees of their duty not to engage in harassing conduct and to report promptly any such conduct if it occurs.

-EEOC employees or applicants who believe that they have been subjected to discrimination, harassment, or retaliation should contact EEOC's Office for Civil Rights, Diversity and Inclusion at (202) 921-2945 or Contact\OCRDI@eeoc.gov; or, as appropriate, the Office of Special Counsel at (202) 804-7000 or the Merit Systems Protection Board at (202) 653-7200.
+EEOC employees or applicants who believe that they have been subjected to discrimination, harassment, or retaliation should contact EEOC's Office for Civil Rights, Diversity and Inclusion at (202) 921-2945 or CONTACT\OCRDI@eeoc.gov.
+As appropriate, employees and applicants also may contact the Office of Special Counsel at (202) 804-7000 or the Merit Systems Protection Board at (202) 653-7200.
 Any employee wishing to participate in the RESOLVE program should contact the RESOLVE office at (202) 921-3140 or Resolve.Program@eeoc.gov.